TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 IncrementalEncoder Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`IncrementalEncoder` class is used for encoding an input in multiple
+The :class:`IncrementalEncoder` kundi is used for encoding an input in multiple
 steps.
 It defines the following methods which every incremental encoder must
 define in order to be compatible with the Python codec registry.